God Save the King: Official peace version

-Globalised verse

-W.E.
-Hickson (1803-1870) wrote an additional verse to give the anthem a more international and global aspect.
-This is currently used as the third verse by the Church of Scotland.

 Historic Jacobite and anti-Jacobite alternative verses

-Around 1745, anti-Jacobite sentiment was captured in a verse appended to the song, with a prayer for the success of Field Marshal George Wade's army then assembling at Newcastle.
+Around 1745 anti-Jacobite sentiment was captured in a verse appended to the song, with a prayer for the success of Field Marshal George Wade's army then assembling at Newcastle.
 These words attained some short-term use, although they did not appear in the published version in the October 1745 Gentleman's Magazine.
 This verse was first documented as an occasional addition to the original anthem by Richard Clark in 1814, and was also mentioned in a later article on the song, published by the Gentleman's Magazine in October 1836.
 Therein, it is presented as an "additional verse... though being of temporary application only... stored in the memory of an old friend... who was born in the very year 1745, and was thus the associate of those who heard it first sung", the lyrics given being:

-The 1836 article and other sources make it clear that this verse was not used soon after 1745, and certainly before the song became accepted as the British national anthem in the 1780s and 1790s.
+The 1836 article and other sources make it clear that this verse was quickly abandoned after 1745 (Wade was replaced as Commander-in-Chief within a year following the Jacobite invasion of England), and it was certainly not used when the song became accepted as the British national anthem in the 1780s and 1790s.
 It was included as an integral part of the song in the Oxford Book of Eighteenth-Century Verse of 1926, although erroneously referencing the "fourth verse" to the Gentleman's Magazine article of 1745.

 On the opposing side, Jacobite beliefs were demonstrated in an alternative verse used during the same period:

-In May 1800, following an attempt to assassinate King George III at London's Drury Lane theatre, playwright Richard Sheridan immediately composed an additional verse, which was sung from the stage the same night:
+In May 1800, following an attempt to assassinate King George III at the Theatre Royal, Drury Lane, in London, the playwright Richard Sheridan immediately composed an additional verse, which was sung from the stage the same night:

 Various other attempts were made during the eighteenth and nineteenth centuries to add verses to commemorate particular royal or national events.
 For example, according to Fitzroy Maclean, when Jacobite forces bypassed Wade's force and reached Derby, but then retreated and when their garrison at Carlisle Castle surrendered to a second government army led by King George's son, the Duke of Cumberland, another verse was added.
 Other short-lived verses were notably anti-French, such as the following, quoted in the book Handel by Edward J. Dent:

-However, none of these additional verses survived into the twentieth century.
+However, none of these additional verses survived into the 20th century.
 Updated "full" versions including additional verses have been published more recently, including the standard three verses, Hickson's fourth verse, Sheridan's verse and the Marshal Wade verse.